jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On/Azure SQL Database HOL.md

 <a id="Exercise6"/></a>
 ## Exercise 6: Delete the resource group

 In this exercise, you will delete the resource group created in [Exercise 1](#Exercise1) when you created the SQL Database.
-Deleting the resource group deletes everything in it, including the SQL Database, database server, API Service, and other resources created during the course of this lab, and prevents any further charges from being incurred for it.
+Deleting the resource group deletes everything in it, including the SQL Database, database server, App Service, and other resources created during the course of this lab, and prevents any further charges from being incurred for it.

-1. In the Azure Portal, open the blade for the resource group created for the SQL Database.
+1. In the Azure Portal, open the blade for the "SQLDatabaseResourceGroup" resource group.
 Then click the **Delete** button at the top of the blade.

 	![Deleting the resource group](Images/delete-resource-group.png)